jstratton/data_sci_capstone/README.md

 Text data was provided by SwiftKey.
 I chose to use the Twitter posts as my corpus because they are short sentences.
 This makes it possible to include a lot more entries than the news and blog posts.
 I assume that most users will only enter short phrases on the smartphones.
 Twitter posts will be a good match for such data due to their brevity.

 I took several steps to clean the data.
 First, I removed all repeats from the Twitter corpus.
 Second, I removed all special characters from the Twitter posts.
 I went and removed most of the characters from different alphabets.
-This was mainly to prevent my model from predicting symbols such as emojis.
+This was mainly to prevent my model from predicting symbols such as kanji.
 I then went and removed all webaddresses from the corpus.
 Most webaddresses aren't common enough to be worth trying to predict.
 After that, I went and removed all swear words according to Wiktionary's list.
-Finally, I added a start of post string "<S> <S> <S> " to the beginning of each post to make it easier to predict words at the start of a sentence.
+Finally, I added a start of post string "\<S\> \<S\> \<S\> " to the beginning of each post to make it easier to predict words at the start of a sentence.

 ## Word Prediction Model